HL7/fhir-shorthand/input/pagecontent/reference.md

   * status = #arrived
   ```

-* Recommended style for assignment of a LOINC code in an **instance** of an Observation:
+* Recommended style for assignment of a LOINC code in an instance of an Observation:

   ```
   * code = LNC#69548-6 "Genetic variant assessment"
   ```

-* Recommended style for assignment of a LOINC code in an Observation **profile**:
+* Recommended style for assignment of a LOINC code in an Observation profile:

   ```
   * code = LNC#69548-6  // Genetic variant assessment (display text in comment only!)